etingof/snmpsim/docs/source/documentation/tips-and-tricks.rst

 requests at once for as long as they are sent towards different *snmpsim-command-responder* instances.

-Here is how we invoke two *snmpsim-command-responder* instances at different IP interfaces serving the same set of data files:
+Here is how we invoke two *snmpsim-command-responder* instances on different IP interfaces serving the same set of data files:

 .. code-block:: bash